 2020 has been a year of challenges for employers across all sectors.
 Although the upheaval isn’t over yet, there is some light at the end of the COVID tunnel.
 For many businesses, although the pandemic has brought disruption to their services, it has also created opportunities for growth and change – especially when the economy begins to recover.
-Therefore, with this transition period now coming into effect, we here at 2i Recruit have put together a list of our predictions for how the future of work will look in 2021.
+Therefore, with this transition period now coming into effect, we here at 2i Recruit have put together a list of our four predictions for the future of work in 2021.

 Health and wellbeing